tlc.core.objects.tables.system_tables.timestamp_helper

 Returns:

-Dictionary mapping URLs to their timestamps
+Dictionary mapping URLs to their timestamps.

 temporary_debounce_interval(interval: float) collections.abc.Iterator[None]